 Structure and format the business email effectively

 A well-thought-out email structure and format aids the reader’s understanding and reduces reading time.
-The first sentence has the critical role of setting the scene for the email and can be an expanded version of the email subject – i.e. covers the high-level topic, email purpose and action required, with just a few more words.
+The first sentence has the critical role of setting the scene for the email and can be an expanded version of the subject line, covering the high-level topic, email purpose and action required.

-It’s beneficial to summarise the key message first – mainly as this approach allows those with limited time to absorb the key message efficiently.
-If the reader has a need for detail, they can continue on for the complete picture.
+Summarise the key message first to allow those with limited time to absorb it efficiently.
+If the reader has a need for detail, they can continue deeper for the complete picture.

-One more tip - the use of topic statement sub-headings is an effective way to divide the content into more easily digestible portions.
-A rambling and unstructured email that hides the key message is a great way to steal the reader’s time and may lead to an undesirable response – let’s keep peace in the workplace by avoiding that!
+One more tip – using topic statement subheadings is an effective way to divide content into more easily digestible portions.
+An unstructured email is like a tough hide-and-seek game for the key message.
+It’s also unlikely to fuel the desired response.

-A quick recap - a powerful email structure includes a solid intro sentence, the key message upfront and divides the details into punchy bite-sized portions.
+A quick recap – a powerful email structure includes a solid intro sentence, the key message upfront and details divided into punchy, bite-sized portions.

 Read more: